CZiFan/CZiFan.github.io/_pages/about.md

   - /about.html
 ---

-I am a PHD student in the Center for Big Data of Peking University, Beijing.
+I am a PHD student in the Center for Big Data superivsed by [Professor Dong](http://faculty.bicmr.pku.edu.cn/~dongbin/) of Peking University, Beijing.
 I work on deep learning in medical imaging and computer vision.
-Before that, I did my bachelor's at the school of Hunan University.

 ## Education
 - Sep.
 1, 2019 to Now: Master of Data Science, Center for Big Data, Peking University.